 Roles and professional skills that support the organization and management of a quality childcare program will be discussed.
 The role of families, effective program operation, multiculturalism and diversity, and the ethical and professional responsibilities of the staff as essential components of programs for children will be stressed.
 A professional resource file will be completed.
 (This course, with two cooperative education credits, will meet Child Development Associate competency goals IV, V, and VI.)
-Credits: 2 Lab Hours: 0 Lecture Hours: 2
+Credits: 2 Lecture Hours: 2 Lab Hours: 0

-EDUC/CDCC252 (formerly, EDUC/ CDCC130): Early Childhood Practicum
+EDUC/CDCC252: Early Childhood Practicum

-Teaching practicum and integration seminar for Child Development Associate candidates, Child Development/Child Care and Preschool - Grade 3 Education majors.
+Teaching practicum and integration seminar for Child Development Associate candidates.
+Child Development/Child Care and Preschool - Grade 3 Education majors.
 During the 90 hours of placement, students will observe and interact with children and teaching professionals.
 Focus will be on development and implementation of appropriate curriculum.
 A series of seminars will integrate the teaching practicum with core concepts of the early childhood profession.
 (Placements usually occur during the day; child care employees may use their workplace as the placement.
+Credits: 3

-Credits: 3 Lab Hours: 6 Lecture Hours: 1 Prerequisites: EDUC/PSYC110, CDCC/EDUC115, or permission of instructor.
+Lecture Hours: 1 Lab Hours: 6 Prerequisites: EDUC/PSYC110, CDCC/EDUC115, or permission of instructor.